 Abscess intervention

 If an abscess has formed, it will need to be professionally removed.
-Do not attempt to burst it yourself, as the infection might travel towards the inside of your body.
+Please do not attempt to burst it yourself, as the infection might travel towards the inside of your body.

-The dentist will make a cut and release the liquid.
+The dentist will cut and release the liquid.
 This relieves pain significantly.
 The area will then be cleaned with saline solution.
 A root canal procedure may be necessary.
-In cases where the patient’s immune system is weakened or if the infection has spread considerably, an antibiotics treatment is prescribed.
+In cases where the patient’s immune system is weakened or the infection has spread widely, an antibiotic is prescribed.

 Root canal treatment

-If the dental pulp was infected, you will likely need endodontic treatment.
+If the dental pulp is infected, you will likely need endodontic treatment.
 This means drilling a hole through the top of your tooth and removing all damaged matter from the inside.
-It may take several visits and you might have to take antibiotics.
-The root canal treatment will often end with a large filling or crown.
+It may take several visits, and you might need antibiotics.
+Root canal treatment often ends with a large filling or a crown.

 Extraction

-Sometimes the damage is so large, the tooth has to be removed to prevent further infection of other dentition and the rest of your body.
+Sometimes the damage is so severe that the tooth has to be removed to prevent further infection of the rest of your dentition and your body.
 Your dentist will discuss restoration options such as dental bridges and implants with you.
 Not replacing a pulled tooth could cause your other dentition to shift and your face to appear to sag due to a loss of support.

 FAQ